 For the Vikings that did set sail to raid and explore new lands for riches, it was not just in the search of silver and women.
 Many Vikings settled more or less peacefully in places such as England and France, but also in new and unexplored lands like Iceland and Greenland.

 They also loved to explore new trade routes and trade with almost every country of the then known world, and in their search for new lands, the Vikings even crossed the Atlantic and reached America 500 years before Columbus.

 Did the Vikings wear helmets with horns? #1

-This is probably the biggest myth of them all, there are simply no records of Vikings having ever had helmets with horns and there is no evidence that such Viking helmets having ever existed.
+This is probably the biggest myth of them all, there are simply no records of Vikings having ever had helmets with horns and there is no evidence that such Viking helmets have ever existed.
 All depictions of Viking helmets in the Viking age, show helmets with no horns, and the only authentic Viking helmet that has ever been found do not have them either.

 So, where did this myth about the Viking horned helmets come from?

-An explanation could be that the Christians in Europe during the Viking age added this detail to make the Vikings look even more like a wild barbarian, by adding the horns of the devil on their head.
+An explanation could be that the Christians in Europe during the Viking age added this detail to make the Vikings look even more like a wild barbarians, by adding the horns of the devil on their head.
 It should be said that the God Odin wears a helmet with wings on it, which may look somewhat similar to horns.

-Another explanation is that the Viking helmet with horns myth is from 1900th Century when the Swede named Gustav Malmström who was an artist, published his illustrations in the book Frithiofs Saga (Friðþjófs saga hins frœkna), which is a 14th Century Icelandic saga.
+Another explanation is that the Viking helmet with horns myth is from the 1900th Century when the Swede named Gustav Malmström who was an artist, published his illustrations in the book Frithiofs Saga (Friðþjófs saga hins frœkna), which is a 14th Century Icelandic saga.